 How to Make It

-1. In a bowl, with a mixer on medium speed, beat butter, granulated sugar, and vanilla until smooth.
-Add flour and salt and mix on low speed until dough comes together in a ball.
+In a bowl, with an electric mixer on medium speed, beat butter, granulated sugar, and vanilla until smooth.
+Stir or beat in flour and salt until dough is no longer crumbly and comes together in a ball.
 Transfer to a lightly floured surface.

-2. Divide dough in half.
-With a lightly floured rolling pin, roll each portion to about 1/8 inch thick.
+Divide dough in half.
+With a lightly floured rolling pin, roll out each portion to about 1/8 inch thick.
 With a floured 2- to 3-inch round or star-shaped cutter, cut out cookies.
-If desired, cut a 1/2-inch circle out of the center of half of the cookies to make a window for the jam filling (see notes).
-Place cookies 1 inch apart on buttered 12- by 15-inch baking sheets.
+If desired, cut a 1/2-inch circle out of the center of half the cookies to make a window for the jam filling (see notes).
+Place cookies 1 inch apart on buttered or cooking parchment- lined 12- by 15-inch baking sheets.
 Gather excess dough into a ball, reroll, and cut out remaining cookies.

-3. Bake in a 325° regular or 300° convection oven until edges are just beginning to brown, 10 to 12 minutes.
-If baking more than one sheet at a time in one oven, switch positions halfway through baking.
-Transfer cookies to racks to cool completely.
+Bake cookies in a 325° oven until edges are just beginning to brown, 10 to 12 minutes; if baking more than one pan at a time, switch pan positions halfway through baking.
+With a wide spatula, transfer cookies to racks to cool completely.

-4. Spread the flat side of each of half the cookies (those without holes) with about 1/2 tablespoon jam.
-Top each with a remaining cookie (with a hole), flat side toward filling.
+Spread 1/2 tablespoon jam on the flat side of each of half the cookies (those without holes).
+Top each with a remaining cookie (with a hole), flat side toward jam.
 Sprinkle tops of cookies evenly with powdered sugar.